isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 With the type-safety profile you can trust that every operation is applied to a valid object.
 Exception may be thrown to indicate errors that cannot be detected statically (at compile time).
 Note that this type-safety can be complete only if we also have [Bounds safety](#SS-bounds) and [Lifetime safety](#SS-lifetime).
-Without those guarantees, a region of memory could be accesses independently which object, objects, or parts of objects are stored in it.
+Without those guarantees, a region of memory could be accessed independent of which object, objects, or parts of objects are stored in it.

 ### <a name="Pro-type-reinterpretcast"></a>Type.1: Don't use `reinterpret_cast`.